 About

 I am a PhD student at Durham Law School, funded by the Arts and Humanities Research Council (AHRC) through the Northern Bridge Consortium.
-I am also the Senior Tutor in Law, responsible for providing pedagogical guidance and professional development support to the department's part-time tutors.
-I hold a Bachelor of Laws (LLB) and Master of Jurisprudence (MJur), both from Durham, and hold AFHEA and AIoL status.
+I hold FRSPH status.
+I am also the Senior Tutor in Law, responsible for providing pedagogical guidance and professional development support to teaching colleagues.
+I have also been involved in university strategy, recruitment, and relations.
+In 2024, I was made AIoL in recognition of my leadership proficiency.
+I hold a Bachelor of Laws (LLB) and Master of Jurisprudence (MJur), both from Durham.

 Research

-My PhD research provides a comparative analysis of the patient-centric approach to end-of-life decision-making for patients lacking capacity, viewed through the lens of human dignity.
-I explore the extensive German dignity jurisprudence and compares it to the more nascent dignity jurisprudence in England and Wales, interrogating the role and impact of the protection of human dignity within the end-of-life context.
-Specifically, I consider how human dignity might provide the basis for consistent, patient-centric decision-making under s 4 Mental Capacity Act 2005 by setting the best interests approach into comparison with the German presumed will frameworks.
-I am very fortunate to be supervised by Dr Sam Halliday and Prof Emma Cave.
+Through this lens, I interrogate the role and impact of the protection of human dignity within the end-of-life context.
+Specifically, I consider how human dignity might provide the basis for consistent, patient-centric decision-making.
+I am very fortunate to be supervised by Dr Sam Halliday and Prof Emma Cave, who also kindly supervised my MJur.